 - Consider having a spare set of breast flanges in your office, just in case you forgot to bring one with you.

 - If you can afford, consider having two breast pumps.
 One is placed in your work place, while another at home.
 That way, you don’t need to always lug your pump around with you.
+PS: Choose one that’s heavy duty and another one that’s portable (of course, as long as you respond well to both types of pump).

 - If you share a fridge in the office with fellow nursing moms, stick a bright neon-color sticky notes to your milk bottles.
 This way, you wont mistakenly bring other mom’s milk bottle.